loyihsu/RowTypeFramework/README.md

 }
 ```

-`AnyRowType` comes with two helper methods, `casted(to:)` will optional cast your model to the type you specify, while `.forced(to:)` will force unwrapped the cast mentioned above.
+`AnyRowType` comes with two helper methods, `casted(to:)` will optional cast your model to the type you specify, while `.forced(to:)` will force unwrap the optional cast.

 ### `RowTypeTableViewController`